almostrealism/iwfm-docker/README.md

 ## What is this for?

 Running IWFM is a challenge.
-Normally the process requires a number of steps to get your own machine ready to run the executables, and run the steps by hand.
+Normally, the process requires a number of steps to get your own machine ready to run the executables, and run the steps by hand.
 This repository contains everything that is needed to run it, and you don't even need to check this repository out: the build image is published to [Docker Hub](https://hub.docker.com/r/ashesfall/iwfm-base).